DRA6N/Terrene_Obsidian/1. World Almanac/Modules/Sewers and Spiders (2-4)/Sewers and Spiders.md

 # Introduction
-Sewers and Spiders is designed to be played for 2-4 hrs for a party of three to five adventurers between 2nd-4th level.
+Sewers and Spiders is designed to be played for 2-4 hrs for a party of three to five adventurers between **2nd-4th level**.
 <hr>

 - [[Appendix A - Magic Items]]